Run LLMs with Hugging Face and Optimum Intel#

 OpenVINO runtime provides a set of optimizations for more efficient LLM inference.
 This includes Dynamic quantization of activations of 4/8-bit quantized MatMuls and KV-cache quantization.

 • Dynamic quantization enables quantization of activations of MatMul operations that have 4 or 8-bit quantized weights (see LLM Weight Compression).
 It improves inference latency and throughput of LLMs, though it may cause insignificant deviation in generation accuracy.
 Quantization is performed in a group-wise manner, with configurable group size.
 It means that values in a group share quantization parameters.
 Larger group sizes lead to faster inference but lower accuracy.
-Recommended group size values are 32, 64, or 128.
-To enable Dynamic quantization, use the corresponding inference property as follows:
+Recommended group size values are 0, 32, 64, or 128.
+Dynamic quantization is enabled by default on the CPU device.
+To disable dynamic quantization you can either:

 model = OVModelForCausalLM.from_pretrained(